 This document, ExTAG/622B/CD Draft ExTAG Decision Sheet - Sheet Certification of equipment/assemblies using temperature monitoring/adjustment techniques to adjust internal ambient temperatures has been prepared for consideration by ExTAG.

-This revised version of the document has been prepared to take into account comments received on ExTAG/622A/CDand contained in ExTAG/640/CC.
+This revised version of the document has been prepared to take into account comments received on ExTAG/622A/CD, and contained in ExTAG/640/CC.
 Changes are shown via tracking.

 In accordance with OD 035 this document is issued for a six week comment period.